wmeijer221/msc_thesis/README.md

 - Run `retrieve_pull_requests.py -f other_to_focal_without_core_subsampled -t 3 -a 3` which collects pull request data of the incoming dependency projects. (note, you could filter the output of this again based on PRs like was done in the first data collection step, however, collecting this data is substantially faster, for which we deemed it unnecessary.)
 - Run `retrieve_issues.py -f other_to_focal_without_core_subsampled -t 3 -a 3` which collects issue data of the incoming dependency projects.
 - Run `retrieve_pull_requests.py -f focal_to_other_without_core -t 3 -a 3` which collects pull request data of the outgoing dependency projects.
 - Run `retrieve_issues.py -f focal_to_other_without_core -t 3 -a 3` which collects issue data of the outgoing dependency projects.

-TODO: Somewhere here we have to add `merge_issue_pr_data.py`

 The output of this process will be a database of over 20K GitHub projects (we had data for over 40K projects, many of which did not pass inclusion criteria), each of which has two respective `.json` files somewhere in the `./data/` folder storing the issues and pull request data.

-### Raw data parsing
+### Data Parsing

 - Run `pre_sort_filters.py -m mc pr other_to_focal_without_core_subsampled temp` to merge inclusion lists.
 - Run `pre_sort_filters.py -m mc focal_to_other_without_core temp merged` to merge inclusion lists a little more.
+- Run `merge_issue_pr_data.py -d -w -f merged` which adds issue data to pull requests, and removes these issues to prevent double counting them during the analysis.
+This creates new data files and removes old ones.
+If you don't want old data to be removed, don't use the `-d` flag.
-- Run `data_sorter.py -t 16 -q merged -d issues -k closed_at` to sort all of the pull request data into one file sorted by closing date.
+- Run `data_sorter.py -t 16 -q merged -d pull-requests -k closed_at -x --with-issue-data`to sort all of the pull request data into one file sorted by closing date.
-- Run `data_sorter.py -t 16 -q merged -d pull-requests -k closed_at` to sort all of the issue data into one file sorted by closing date.
+- Run `data_sorter.py -t 16 -q merged -d issues -k closed_at -x --no-prs` to sort all of the issue data into one file sorted by closing date.
-- Run `post_sort_filter_everything --chron_in_pr sorted --chron_in_issue sorted --filter_mode pcuadgbn --min_prs 5 --tag filtered`: to apply the final few inclusion criteria onto the collected data.
+- Run `post_sort_filter_everything.py --chron_in_pr sorted --chron_in_issue sorted --filter_mode pcuadgbn --min_prs 5 --tag filtered`: to apply the final few inclusion criteria onto the collected data.
 The data is outputted into a (still chronological) file `sorted_filtered_min_5_prs_no_dupes`.
-- Run `merge`
 - Run `sliding_window_2.py -m r -pd sorted_filtered_min_5_prs_no_dupes -id sorted_filtered_min_5_prs_no_dupes` which removes invalid entries from the datasets, outputting them in separate `sorted_filtered_min_5_prs_no_dupes_no_invalid` files.

+The output of this will be two data files, both called `sorted_filtered_min_5_prs_no_dupes_no_invalid.csv` in the `pull-requests` and `issues` folders, containing all of the data that is used for inference.

+### Dataset Generation

 - Run `sliding_window_2.py -m s -pd sorted_filtered_min_5_prs_no_dupes_no_invalid -id sorted_filtered_min_5_prs_no_dupes_no_invalid -o ftc_data -w 90` which generates a dataset that only contains the independent variable "is first time contributor".
 This is done separately as `sliding_window_3` is multithreaded and can't calculate this correctly.
 It stores the output at `ftc_data.csv`.
 - Run `sliding_window_3.py -pd sorted_filtered_min_5_prs_no_dupes_no_invalid -id sorted_filtered_min_5_prs_no_dupes_no_invalid -o non_ftc_data -w 90 -t 8` which generates the rest of the features multithreadedly (this is quite memory intensive, so you can't 'just' max out the number of threads).
 The generated dataset is stored at `non_ftc_data.csv`.

+The output of this is two datasets `ftc_data.csv` and `non_ftc_data.csv`.

+### Modelling

 ## Repository Contents

 All of the used code can be found in [`python_proj`](./python_proj/).
 The code is NOT structured chronologically but semantically (sort of).
-This section simply provides an overview of "what is where" and "what does what".
+This section simply provides an overview of "what is where" and "what does what" of the most important files.
+There are more scripts in the repository, but they are not relevant to understanding this repository and served an auxiliary purpose at some point.

 Refer to [Replication Steps](#replication-steps) for the chronological replication flow.

 When executing any of this code, DON'T rely on the defaults we specified.
 We won't vouch for them and they are most likely outdated.